 You cannot leave the area of the Temple as a Crow.

-If you wish to abandon your corpse (and all of your lost items), you can fly to one of the smaller statues to create a new avatar of that Class.
+If you wish to abandon your corpse (and all of your lost items), you can fly to one of the smaller statues to create a new vessel of that Class.

-F. You can transfer items to all of the characters on your account using the Spirit Bank.
+F. You can transfer items to all of the vessels on your account using the Spirit Bank.

 Right-click (or drag) items from your inventory into your Spirit Bank to move them to other worlds.